 - A. The Applicant and Nassau County acknowledge that commuter rail will take some considerable time to develop.
-As such, the following interim use are permissible.

-- I. Interim Uses not requiring joint agreement

-- a.
-Park and ride facility

-- b.
-Bus Rapid Transit facility

-- c.
-Bus station/stop
+As such, the following interim use are permissible. - I. Interim Uses not requiring joint agreement - a.
+Park and ride facility - b.
+Bus Rapid Transit facility - c.
+Bus station/stop - d.

-- d.
 Public/Social space for festivals, farmers markets and community events - e.
-Walking paths, trails and other passive recreation f.
-Manicured lawn/field for free play and field sports/youth field sport practice space - .
-Manicured lawn/heid for free play and heid sports/youth heid sport practice - g.
+Walking paths, trails and other passive recreation - f.
+Manicured lawn/field for free play and field sports/youth field sport practice space

+- g.
 Frisbee golf course h.
 Rope courses and zip-lines - II.
 Interim Uses requiring joint written agreement from both the Applicant and Nassau County. a.
 Any public or non-public use not listed above